Updated: September 2023

-At DecisionWise, the privacy and security of Users, Respondents, and Visitors is critical.
+At DecisionWise, the privacy and security of Platform Users, Respondents, and Visitors is critical.
 DecisionWise is committed to protecting the data you share with us.
-This Policy explains how DecisionWise collects and processes information that can be used to directly or indirectly identify an individual Personal Data (as defined blow).
+This Policy explains how DecisionWise collects and processes information that can be used to directly, or indirectly, identify an individual’s Personal Data (as defined blow).

-Data, including Personal Data, collected by DecisionWise is stored on locked and secure servers in DecisionWise’s headquarters or on secure, hosted servers provided by Amazon Web Services (AWS) or on secure Rackspace serves located in Texas, USA.
+Data, including Personal Data, collected by DecisionWise is stored on locked and secure servers in DecisionWise’s headquarters or on secure, hosted servers provided by Amazon Web Services (AWS) or on secure Rackspace servers located in Texas, USA.
 There is no public access to the servers located in DecisionWise’s headquarters.
-All local servers can only be accessed by appropriate DecisionWise personnel onsite or through a secure virtual private network, that is secured by multi-factor authentication and other security measures.
+All local servers can be accessed only by appropriate DecisionWise personnel onsite or through a secure virtual private network, which is secured by multi-factor authentication and other security measures.
 DecisionWise implements and maintains appropriate technical, security, and organizational measures to protect Personal Data against unauthorized or unlawful processing and use, and against accidental loss, destruction, damage, theft or disclosure.
 DecisionWise is SOC 2 compliant.

 1.2 Sensitive Data

 Sensitive Data may be provided by a Platform User to DecisionWise, such as employee demographic or hierarchical data.
 In addition, DecisionWise may ask a question on a survey that might ask a Respondent for Sensitive Data.
 By answering a survey question, a Respondent agrees to the collection and use of the data being provided by the Respondent.

 In this Policy, “Sensitive Data” means Personal Data that discloses a Respondent’s race or ethnicity, sexual orientation, sex at birth, gender identity, or trade/union membership.